shettysach/shettysach.github.io/markdown/02_projects/projects.md

 ![ss](./term.png)

-- Terminal style portfolio website, built using the Leptos framework, for Rust WASM
+- Terminal style portfolio website, built using the Leptos framework for Rust WASM
 - Customizable and configurable using JSON

 ### Languages: